rainersigwald/msbuild/doc/Troubleshooting-incrementality.md

 MSBuild incrementality is primarily controlled at the target level.
 Any target that has `Inputs` and `Outputs` attributes defined may be skipped because it is up to date.
 Generally, a target is up to date if all of its `Outputs` are newer than all of its `Inputs`.
 However, if there are exactly as many `Outputs` as `Inputs`, the MSBuild engine assumes that each output corresponds to the input that has the same list order.
 In that case, the target may be *partially* executed--only for the inputs that are newer than their corresponding outputs.

+Naturally, then, there are several ways this can go wrong.

 ## Missing target inputs and outputs

+The simplest cause of overbuilding is that there is just not attempt at incrementality.
+If a `<Target>` does not have *both* `Inputs` and `Outputs` attributes, MSBuild will always execute it.
+In logs, this shows up as the *absence* of a log entry indicating why a target was built.

 ## Tasks that handle incrementality